openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 ## Custom Layer Overview

-The [Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) searches the list of known layers for each layer contained in the input model topology before building the model's internal representation, optimizing the model, and producing the Intermediate Representation files.
+The [Model Optimizer](../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md) searches the list of known layers for each layer contained in the input model topology before building the model's internal representation, optimizing the model, and producing the Intermediate Representation files.

-The [Inference Engine](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html) loads the layers from the input model IR files into the specified device plugin, which will search a list of known layer implementations for the device.
+The [Inference Engine](../IE_DG/Deep_Learning_Inference_Engine_DevGuide.md) loads the layers from the input model IR files into the specified device plugin, which will search a list of known layer implementations for the device.
 If your topology contains layers that are not in the list of known layers for the device, the Inference Engine considers the layer to be unsupported and reports an error.
-To see the layers that are supported by each device plugin for the Inference Engine, refer to the [Supported Devices](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_supported_plugins_Supported_Devices.html) documentation.
+To see the layers that are supported by each device plugin for the Inference Engine, refer to the [Supported Devices](../IE_DG/supported_plugins/Supported_Devices.md) documentation.
 <br>
-**Note:** If a device doesn't support a particular layer, an alternative to creating a new custom layer is to target an additional device using the HETERO plugin.
-The [Heterogeneous Plugin](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_supported_plugins_HETERO.html) may be used to run an inference model on multiple devices allowing the unsupported layers on one device to "fallback" to run on another device (e.g., CPU) that does support those layers.
+> **NOTE:** If a device doesn't support a particular layer, an alternative to creating a new custom layer is to target an additional device using the HETERO plugin.
+The [Heterogeneous Plugin](../IE_DG/supported_plugins/HETERO.md) may be used to run an inference model on multiple devices allowing the unsupported layers on one device to "fallback" to run on another device (e.g., CPU) that does support those layers.

 ## Custom Layer Implementation Workflow